 For question (3), consider the non-exhaustive list of factors provided, which are those most commonly associated with disproportionate housing needs, and identify those factors that significantly create, contribute to, perpetuate, or increase the severity of disproportionate housing needs.
 For additional instructions on selecting contributing factors, refer to the introduction of these instructions.

+Local data and local knowledge may be particularly useful in answering the Disproportionate Housing Needs questions.
+For instance, the HUD-provided tables do not include data on homeless persons.
+Information on homeless individuals and families, including some information on their demographic characteristics (e.g. race/ethnicity, persons with disabilities) is available from a variety of sources.
+HUD guidance can provide additional information on this topic.

 Publicly Supported Housing Analysis

 Data on publicly supported housing is grouped into five program categories: public housing; project-based Section 8; Section 8 tenant-based Housing Choice Vouchers (HCV); Other HUD Multifamily housing (including Section 202 Supportive Housing for the Elderly and Section 811Supportive Housing for Persons with Disabilities); and Low-Income Housing Tax Credit (LIHTC) housing.
 Relevant information may also include housing converted through the Rental Assistance Demonstration (RAD), which may be analyzed as part of Housing Choice Vouchers.
 HUD has included RAD as a separate category for two specific questions in this section for policy reasons.
 Some tables and maps provided include information on some of the program categories but not others based on availability of the data.
 Where a housing development includes more than one category of publicly supported housing, this development is reported in data for each housing category (e.g., project-based Section 8 combined with LIHTC).
 Note that other publicly supported housing programs, for instance those funded through state and local programs or by other federal agencies, such as USDA’s Rural Housing Service and the Veteran’s Administration, or other HUD programs that are not covered in the HUD-provided data may be relevant to the analysis.